Contents

 Using CVC words worksheets is a simple and effective way to support early literacy development.
 Here are some easy steps to follow:

-Select a worksheet that matches your child’s current skill level.
-Some worksheets focus on reading and matching, while others include writing, coloring, or cutting and pasting. -
+Select a worksheet that matches your child’s current level.
+Some worksheets focus on reading and matching, while others include writing, coloring, or cutting and pasting. - Sound It Out

-For writing worksheets: have children write the correct word under the picture.
+- For writing worksheets: write the correct word under the picture.

-For cut and paste: let them cut out the word cards and paste them under the matching images.
+- For cut and paste: cut out the word cards and paste them under the matching images.

-For coloring: they can color the picture and trace or color the word to reinforce recognition.
+- For coloring: color the picture and the word to reinforce recognition.

-After completing the worksheet, review the words again.
+After finishing, review the words again.
 Repeat similar activities with new CVC words to build confidence and fluency.